maxant/kafka-data-consistency/README.md

     kubectl create -f deploy/1.8+/
     minikube addons enable metrics-server
     minikube dashboard &
-    # make sure you note the port, and then run this, replacing the XXXXX from the output of the dashboard:
+    # make sure you note the port, and then run this, replacing the `39309` from the output of the dashboard:
-    socat TCP-LISTEN:40000,fork TCP:127.0.0.1:53885 &
+    socat TCP-LISTEN:40000,fork TCP:127.0.0.1:39309 &

     # connect to the vm. eg. top and stuff to see whats going on inside.
     minikube ssh